Dustless Concrete Grinding in Washington, Utah

 When You Need Dustless Concrete Grinding

-You need concrete grinding when a slab has adhesive, paint, epoxy coatings, or thinset residue that would prevent new flooring from bonding correctly.
-This is common in homes where previous owners used glue-down flooring, painted the concrete floor, or applied an epoxy coating.
-If your installer has flagged the slab condition, or you can see residue on the surface, grinding is the right next step before any new material goes down.
+If there is something on your slab, new flooring will not bond to it.
+Old adhesive, paint, epoxy coatings, thinset residue — all of it has to come off before anything new goes down.
+This is common in homes with previous owners who used glue-down flooring, painted the concrete, or applied an epoxy coating.
+If your installer flagged the slab condition, or you can see old material on the surface, grinding is the right next step.

 Why These Problems Happen